suncoast-devs/handbook/lessons/react-intro/index.md

 When this component is presented on the page it will render `<div>Hello, World</div>`

-## How does app-app help us use React Components?
+## How does our template help us use React Components?

 React Components can represent the **entire** web page, or be mixed in with static content of the page.

-In the code we write with `app-app` we will use React to generate all of the content on the page via components.
+In the code we write with our app template we will use React to generate all of the content on the page via components.
 React is very powerful for this but it is good to know that you can also add a small component to an existing non-React project just as easily.

-The template SDG uses from `app-app` will generate an `index.html` file that looks like the following (only the `<body>` is shown and only the relevant parts)
+The template SDG uses will generate an `index.html` file that looks like the following (only the `<body>` is shown and only the relevant parts)

 ```html
 <body>